 › Business Loans › Lender Reviews › Truist Business Loans Review

 Thanks to alternative lending platforms, small business owners have more financing options than ever.
-But some business owners prefer doing business with a traditional brick-and-mortar bank lender.
+However, some business owners prefer doing business with a traditional brick-and-mortar bank lender.

 The problem is that many commercial banks focus on enterprise-level financing for large corporations.
-Truist Bank is one exception because it offers traditional financing options for small businesses.
+Truist Bank is one exception because it offers traditional financing options for small businesses, including secured loans up to $250,000 and unsecured loans up to $100,000, with terms extending to 60 months.
+This makes it a viable option for small business owners seeking manageable loan terms.
+Truist Bank, formed from the merger of SunTrust and BB&T, provides these options to cater to diverse business needs.

 However, the traditional lender might not be the right fit for every business.
-We can help you decide if Truist meets your financing needs by covering the pros, cons and how to apply.
+Truist Bank offers diverse loan products, including term loans, lines of credit, equipment financing, and commercial real estate loans, each tailored to address specific business financing needs.
+We can help you decide if Truist meets your financing needs by covering the pros, cons, and how to apply.

 Specifically, we’ll answer these questions and more: